 The price depends on various factors, but usually the size of the generator and whether it uses gasoline, diesel, or propane is what dictates the price.
 There are low end models that produce the same amount of power as high end models.
 However, they don’t last as long and they make a lot of noise.
 You will need to use a car muffler or any other trick to silence it during a crisis event if you need to stay under the radar.
 They can cost everywhere between a few hundred dollars to thousands of dollars.

 When do you buy a generator?

 Certainly not before a blizzard is heading your way because you will buy it at a higher price.
 Due to the rush of the moment you might end up buying the wrong type of generator.
 Choosing a generator for your home should be a preparedness task, regardless the reasons behind it.
 You should check out various models and get the one that fits your budget.
 You can also take advantage of sales and make a whishlist with the model you want.

 What to look for in a generator?

-Here are some features that you should consider when choosing a generator for your home:
+Here are some features that you should consider when choosing one for your home:

 - An overhead valve engine for longer life and quieter operation

 - An auto idle control to reduce noise level and fuel consumption